 How To Use BJJ Finger Tape

 Now that tape selection is out of the way, let’s look at the methods that’ll keep your fingers from falling apart.
 We already covered using the best tape available in order to avoid bad support or unwinding of the wraps.
 The next rule of thumb is to use a lot.
 Do not be afraid to commit to taping your fingers tight.
 In those terms, layers are more important than single strips.
 The reason is simple.
-Bjj finger tape seals better against itself than the skin of the fingers.
+BJJ finger tape seals better against itself than the skin of the fingers.
 And lastly, do not overtighten the tape.
 If you restrict circulation you’ll only make things worse, so provide support without cutting blood flow off.

 The X-taping pattern requires long pieces of tape, which is what must be considered when choosing a tape.
 The wrap starts on the side of a knuckle and after a couple of circles around it goes on to the other side crossing over the palm side of the joint.
 After a few more circles it goes back forming the X.

-#2 The Buddy System
+2. Тhe Buddy System

-#3 Restrictive Taping
+3. Restrictive Taping

 This method is great to tightly immobilize fingers.
 It’s intended to allow injured fingers to heal, rather than provide both support and mobility for chronically hurt ones.
 The problem with immobilizing only one finger or toe is that it makes it easier to get caught in a Gi.
 The best advice is to stay off the mats until the pain subsides and then use x-taping and/or the buddy system.